rcriii42/DHLLDV/README.md

 `(env) PS C:\Users\you\PycharmProjects\DHLLDV> bokeh serve --show .\Scripts\bokeh_viewer.py`

-The viewer has two tabs, a Slurry Tab and Pipeline Tab
+The viewer has two tabs, a Slurry Tab and Pipeline Tab, and a **Stop** button that stops the server.
+The browser tab will still stay open, but the widgets to adjust the slurry no longer will work.

 ### Slurry Tab